sajee05/PixelFairy_Anki_addon/README.md

 ## 🎁 Support the creator!

 I have intentionally kept the add-on completely free, since all the other alternatives are paid and not customizable.
 If you found Pixel Fairy AI Assistance useful, please consider supporting the creator.
-Your support is incredibly helpful and allows for continued development and improvements! 💝 (click 👇)
+Your support is incredibly helpful and allows for continued development and improvements! 💝

+you can support with as low as 1$ (click 👇)

 [![Buy Me A Coffee](https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png)](https://www.buymeacoffee.com/he7cules)